GAN Compression: Efficient Architectures for Interactive Conditional GANs

-\myparagraph{Datasets.} We use the following \ndatasets datasets: \begin{itemize}[leftmargin=*] \itemsep{-2pt} \item Edges$\to$shoes.
+We use the following \ndatasets datasets in our experiments: \begin{itemize}[leftmargin=*] \item Edges$\to$shoes.
 We use 50,025 images from UT Zappos50K dataset~\cite{yu2014fine}.
-We split the dataset randomly so that the validation set has 2,048 images for a stable evaluation of \fid (FID)~(see Section \ref{subsec:metrics}).
-We evaluate the pix2pix model on this dataset. \item Cityscapes.
+We split the dataset randomly so that the validation set has 2,048 images for a stable evaluation of \fid (FID)~(see Section~\ref{subsec:metrics}).
+We evaluate the Pix2pix and MUNIT models on this dataset. \item Cityscapes.
 The dataset~\cite{cordts2016cityscapes} contains the images of German street scenes.
 The training set and the validation set consists of 2975 and 500 images, respectively.
-We evaluate both the pix2pix and GauGAN model on this dataset. \item Horse$\leftrightarrow$zebra.
+We evaluate both the Pix2pix and GauGAN models on this dataset. \item Horse$\leftrightarrow$zebra.
 The dataset consists of 1,187 horse images and 1,474 zebra images originally from ImageNet~\cite{deng2009imagenet} and is used in CycleGAN~\cite{zhu2017unpaired}.
 The validation set contains 120 horse images and 140 zebra images.
 We evaluate the CycleGAN model on this dataset. \item Map$\leftrightarrow$aerial photo.
 The dataset contains 2194 images scraped from Google Maps and used in pix2pix~\cite{isola2017image}.
 The training set and the validation set contains 1096 and 1098 images, respectively.
 We evaluate the pix2pix model on this dataset. \item COCO-Stuff.
-COCO-Stuff~\cite{caesar2018COCO} dataset is derived from the COCO dataset~\cite{lin2014microsoft}.
-It has 118,000 training images and 5,000 validation images.
+COCO-Stuff~\cite{caesar2018COCO} dataset is derived from the COCO dataset~\cite{lin2014microsoft} with 118,000 training images and 5,000 validation images.